 LLM-Powered Sorting with TrueSkill

-Some things are easier to compare than to score.
-Ask someone to rate a photo from 1–10 and you’ll get noise; ask them which of two photos they prefer and you’ll get signal.
-The same dynamic shows up when using LLMs as judges: pairwise comparisons tend to be more reliable than absolute scores.
+Some problems are easier to compare than to score.
+Ask someone to rate a photo from 1 to 10 and you usually get noise.
+Ask them to choose between two photos and you get a much cleaner signal.
+The same pattern shows up with LLMs acting as judges: pairwise comparisons are often more stable than absolute ratings.

-TrueSkill — originally designed for Xbox Live matchmaking — offers a principled Bayesian framework for maintaining skill estimates from pairwise outcomes.
-Pair it with an LLM judge and you get a surprisingly effective sorting pipeline for anything that resists direct scoring: creative writing, research directions, design options, and more.
+TrueSkill, originally designed for Xbox Live matchmaking, gives you a principled Bayesian way to update rankings from head-to-head outcomes.
+Paired with an LLM judge, it becomes a useful sorting pipeline for anything that resists direct scoring: design options, writing samples, research ideas, or open-ended product directions.

 Enjoy Reading This Article?